datahub-project/datahub/docs/quick-ingestion-guides/tableau/overview.md

 The pipeline will also extract:

-* **Usage statistics** to help you understand top viewed Dashboard/Chart
+* **Usage statistics** help you understand top viewed Dashboard/Chart
-* **Table- and Column-level lineage** to automatically define interdependencies between datasets and columns
+* **Table- and Column-level lineage** automatically index relationships between datasets and columns

 ## Next Steps